C. Andrew Doyle, D. D.

 Evangelism is to so present Jesus Christ in the power of the Holy Spirit that [people] might come to trust Him as Savior and serve Him as Lord in the fellowship of His church.

-This is our mission, and we are to do it through the virtue of caritas, the living out, the practice, of church peopleimmersed in a culture of a living and present God.
+This is our mission, and we are to do it through the virtue of caritas, the living out, the practice, of a church peopleimmersed in a culture of a living and present God.

 We are to do the radical work of forming more Christians who are uniquely Episcopalians.